WillEStokes/Needle_controller-mbed/README.md

 #### Control Interface

-This class contains a message array variable `comMessages`, which holds pointers to several private methods, each assigned a unique function ID.
+This class contains a message array variable `comMessages`, which holds pointers to several private methods which are each assigned a unique function ID.

 When connected to a host device, the run loop continuously checks for incoming `MessageHeader` messages, containing the ID of the method to call.
 Upon receiving a message, the loop identifies and invokes the corresponding method based on the function ID.